Whakaminenga / Who is this for: All Health New Zealand staff

 • Successfully identify the correct needle size for the patient type

-• Describe the potential patient outcome if the medication is not administered correctly.
+• Describe the potential patient outcome if the intramuscular medication is not administered correctly.

 The overall aim of this course is to help you understand how to make information accessible.
 This can include all communications, both internal and external to the organisation.